technicallyawriter/portfolio-docs/content/_index.md

 ## Agile methodology

-Six (6) years experience in an Agile environment.
-Participated in and led Sprint Planning, Backlog Refinement, and Retrospective meetings.
+Six years experience in an Agile environment.
+Participated in and led Sprint Planning, Backlog Refinement, Retrospective, and Definition of Done meetings.

 <--->